What Is Shadow Psychology?

 Jungian Psychology Shadow Definitions

-The Shadow And The Collective Unconscious
+The Collective Unconscious

-What Is The Light of Consciousness?
+What Is The Light Of Consciousness?

 The conscious part of your mind can be seen as the part that is bathed in light, easily seen and understood.
-When an urge or conflict is within the shadow, you can’t deal with it directly.
+When an urge or conflict is within the shadowing, you can’t deal with it directly.
 It has a profound impact on your thoughts and behaviors, but in a way that you can’t be directly aware of at the moment.

 However, when these forces are in the light of consciousness, you can use logic and reason as you seek to understand yourself better.
-Jung believed that each age had the task of understanding the archetypes of the collective unconscious.
+Jung believed that each age faced the task of understanding the archetypes of the collective unconscious.
 The archetypes can never be overcome or set aside without harming mental health, but they might be understood.

 Is The Shadow Positive Or Negative?

 It might seem that the shadow is a negative space filled with only bad things.
-If you’re using the definition that the shadow is the part of the human mind that contains the urges and motivations your conscious mind doesn’t want to self-identify, then that is exactly what it is.
+If you’re using the definition that states that the shadow is the part of the human mind that contains the urges and motivations your conscious mind doesn’t want to self-identify, then that is exactly what it is.

 Layers Of The Shadow